On this page | |

 Visualize Turbulence

-This option can be enabled to visualize the applied turbulence force.
+This option can be turned on to visualize the applied turbulence force.

 Plane Orientation